zdaarau/fokus/tests/testthat/_snaps/fokus.md

 ---

-    `lvl` must be length 1, not length 0
+    No skill questions present on the "cantonal" level for "aargau" in the supplemental "2018-09-23" FOKUS questionnaire data.

 ---

-    No skill questions present on the "cantonal" level for "aargau" in the supplemental "2018-09-23" FOKUS questionnaire data. i This is an internal error that was detected in the fokus package.
+    No skill questions present on the "cantonal" level for "aargau" in the supplemental "2018-09-23" FOKUS questionnaire data.
-      Please report it at <https://gitlab.com/zdaarau/rpkgs/fokus/issues> with a reprex (<https://tidyverse.org/help/>) and the full backtrace.

 ---

-    No skill questions present on the "cantonal" level for "aargau" in the supplemental "2018-09-23" FOKUS questionnaire data. i This is an internal error that was detected in the fokus package.
+    No skill questions present on the "cantonal" level for "aargau" in the supplemental "2018-09-23" FOKUS questionnaire data.
-      Please report it at <https://gitlab.com/zdaarau/rpkgs/fokus/issues> with a reprex (<https://tidyverse.org/help/>) and the full backtrace.

 ---

-    No skill questions present on the "cantonal" level for "aargau" in the supplemental "2018-09-23" FOKUS questionnaire data. i This is an internal error that was detected in the fokus package.
-      Please report it at <https://gitlab.com/zdaarau/rpkgs/fokus/issues> with a reprex (<https://tidyverse.org/help/>) and the full backtrace.

----

-    No political issues present in the supplemental "2018-09-23" FOKUS questionnaire data. i This is an internal error that was detected in the fokus package.
+    No political issues present in the supplemental "2018-09-23" FOKUS questionnaire data.
-      Please report it at <https://gitlab.com/zdaarau/rpkgs/fokus/issues> with a reprex (<https://tidyverse.org/help/>) and the full backtrace.

 ---